 The College has numerous Articulation Agreements with four-year institutions that make transfer and acceptance of HCC credits by these institutions both simple and convenient.
 Prospective transfer students should familiarize themselves with any agreements of interest as early as possible at HCC to ensure that requirements are met.
-(See "Transfer Compact" or the "MassTransfergeneral education block" and "Tri-County Tech Prep of Western Massachusetts Consortium.")
+(See "Transfer Compact" or the "MassTransfergeneral education block" and "Tri-Secondary/Post-Secondary Linkages - Tech Prep.").